TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2025)

 Organization

-The preliminary meeting will take place at 1pm on Thursday, 8th of Februray 2024 on Zoom.
-You can find the slides here.
+The preliminary meeting will take place at 2pm on Wednesdy, 12th of Februray 2025 on Zoom See Slides.

 The seminar awards 5 ECTS Credits and will take place in person at Helmholtz AI Munich.